abeylot/geodataserver/docs/specifications.md

 to do

-## In this case geobox is much biggger than my item
+## In this case geobox is much bigger than my item

 to do